chaofengqing/chao_lab/content/resources/guidelines/index.md

   - This is an English-only lab, including but not limited to emails, presentations, and discussions.
   - Only use emails to contact Dr. Chao.

+## Lab culture

   - All lab mates are equal, i.e. no hierarchy within the lab.
 All members works directly with Dr. Chao.
+  - Zero tolerance on bullying, abuse, or any unprofessional behavior.

 ## Kick start
 To get on board, a student should:
   - Sign a service agreement (not a labor contract) with Dr. Chao, so that working hours can be compensated.